eshneken/triton-oke/README.md

 To install and configure the OCI CLI, please follow the instructions [in this link](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm).

-## Building a Model Repository and Deploying it to OCI Object Storage
+## Build a Model Repository and Deploy it to OCI Object Storage

 If you already have a model repository you may use that with this helm chart.
 If you do not have a model repository, you can checkout a local